-This week we look at what BBSW actually is, how it comes about and following on from this, what the Swap part of the equation is
+In our first part in our series “What is the spread?” we looked at the yield curve and why the BBSW and Swap curves combined makes sense as Australia’s reference curve.
+This week we look at what BBSW actually is, how it comes about and following on from this, what the Swap part of the equation is.

 What is BBSW?

 BBSW stands for ‘Bank Bill Swap Rate’.
-The BBSW is a compilation and average of market rates supplied by domestic banks of bank bills with specific maturities.
+BBSW is the primary short term rate used in the financial markets for the pricing and valuation of Australian dollar securities and as a lending reference rate.
 As such it is necessary to understand what a bill of exchange is along with the market in which this class of financial instrument trades.

 Bills of exchange are negotiable instruments, which trade in the money market.
 The money market is a wholesale short term debt market where securities with terms of less than 1 year are transacted.